Abiddy/payment/PAYOUT_DESIGN.md

 ### When do points convert to cash?
 (Immediately when tipped?
 Or when a streamer requests payout?)

-Points convert to cash **immediately when tipped**.
+**Answer:** Points convert to cash **immediately when tipped**.
 When a user tips a streamer with points, the cash-equivalent value is calculated and the streamer's available balance increases right away.
 However, the actual funds remain in our Stripe account until the streamer requests a payout.
 This means: (1) Points → Cash conversion happens at tip time, (2) Streamer balance updates instantly, (3) Physical payout to streamer happens later when they request it.

 ### 80/20 split applies to points the same as cash tips.
 Show calculation example.

-The 80/20 split applies identically to points as it does to cash tips.
+**Answer:** The 80/20 split applies identically to points as it does to cash tips.
 The calculation is based on the cash-equivalent value of the points after Stripe fees.
 For example: User buys 10,000 points ($100), tips 5,000 points ($50) to a streamer.
 After Stripe fee ($1.75), net is $48.25.
 Platform gets $9.65 (20%), streamer balance increases by $38.60 (80%).

 ```
 5,000 points ($50.00 cash value)